wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ### Continue scanning function - 0x02

-The master can then continue scanning the bus by sending this command.
+The client can then continue scanning the bus by sending this command.
 Devices that have not yet sent information about themselves arrange arbitration, and the device with the lowest serial number sends a scan response with information about itself.

 - (1 byte) `0xFD` broadcast address
 - (1 byte) `0x46` command for working with extended functions